-British Olympic gold medalist runner Jason Gardener credits Catholic nuns for inspiring him and encouraging him to succeed.
+At a Vatican athletic event promoting the connection between faith and sports, British Olympic gold medalist runner Jason Gardener credited Catholic nuns for encouraging him to succeed.

 He recounted his first involvement in sports at age six at St. John’s Catholic Primary School in Bath.
 There, he said, “I was given the opportunity to participate in sports days, and I remember crossing the (finish) line – trying my best and doing really well.”